 The 120 edges of a rhombicosadodecahedron consist of twelve intersecting decagons (10-sided polygons).
 If we make the twelve decagons uniform and connect alternate vertices, we produce twelve pentagons whose edges align with the distribution of the struts in the 60-strut tensegrity sphere.

-Each of the twelve intersecting pentagons of the 60-strut tensegrity sphere consists of five struts and the a triangular cross section of the valley formed by the tendons connecting each strut-pair to its dangler.
+Each of the twelve intersecting pentagons of the 60-strut tensegrity sphere consists of five struts and the triangular cross section of the valley formed by the tendons connecting each strut-pair to its dangler.
 The dimensions of this triangular cross-section are illustrated below.

 Transformation of the 60-Strut Tensegrity Sphere to the Tensegrity Rhombic Triacontahedron